isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     for (int m = 1; m <= 12; ++m)	// don't: magic constant 12
         cout << month[m] << '\n';

-No, we don't all know that there a 12 month, numbered 1..12, in a year.
+No, we don't all know that there are 12 months, numbered 1..12, in a year.
 Better:

     constexpr int last_month = 12;	// months are numbered 1..12